-Benevento, Director of Energy Policy at Xcel Energy and former executive director of the Colorado Department of Public Health and Environment, has also been named, multiple independent sources confirmed.
+The letters endorsing Davis were made public in response to a Freedom of Information Act request by E&E News.
+Doug Benevento, currently the Director of Energy Policy at Xcel Energy and former executive director of the Colorado Department of Public Health and Environment, has also been identified as a candidate, as confirmed by multiple independent sources.

-This spring, the Colorado Mining Association submitted a letter of support for Parfitt, but Stan Dempsey Jr., president of the organization, said he had a long and productive relationship with Benevento, and valued Benevento’s previous leadership of the state agency.
+During the spring, the Colorado Mining Association expressed support for Parfitt, but Stan Dempsey Jr., the organization’s president, emphasized a positive relationship with Benevento, valuing his past leadership at the state agency.

 “What is really important is to have someone to head the EPA regional office that has a wealth of experience as a state regulator.”
 Dempsey told Western Wire.
 “That is why CMA endorsed Parfitt.
 But Benevento certainly meets that criterion as well.”